Long-distant shooters fall into one of two broad categories: the hit-and-run...

 Snipers: the lurking hunters

 Criminal snipers, or long-distance shooters, embody the epitome of deadly precision.
-These are the sniper archetypes, their modus operandi, and select examples.
+This article explores the realm of these skilled marksmen, the categories of sniper archetypes, their modus operandi, and select examples.

 “History shows that criminal long-distance shooters have similar motivations.
 Some are power- or thrill-seekers like Mohammad and Malvo, while others kill because of a mental illness.
 There are mission-oriented long-distant shooters like Oswald, Joseph Paul Franklin, or John Ausonius.
 And last but not least, there are contract killers who kill from a distance.”